-Whereas the TISCO Group undertakes financial businesses and provides financial services to customers, the continuity of business undertaking in order not to disrupt the services provision to the customers is the crucial matter that the TISCO Group highly emphasizes on.
-TISCO has well developed and proactively prepared readiness of every system and process relating to the critical businesses for ascertaining the continuous business operations (Business Continuity Plan) without any disruption.
-Within the Business Continuity Plan, it also covers the process for recovering the critical systems to resume their availabilities within the determined period and the other relevant contingency and backup plans including alternative site and work from anywhere strategy.
-The actions according to the Business Continuity Plan is subjected to be tested on a regular basis in order to make all relevant business units perceive and understand their roles and responsibilities and actions required to be taken whenever disaster incurs.
-In addition, TISCO has realized the severity of several impacts those may affect to the safety of employees, customers, counterparties or other relevant parties, thereby, the Emergency Plan has been established as an integral part of the Business Continuity Plan to determine appropriate action plans for managing various emergency situations exposed from external events with the primary objective to secure the safety and minimize possible losses.
-In order to support and enhance the efficiency of the proceeding in accordance with the Business Continuity Plan, TISCO Group has determined communication plan and channels for communication between managements and employees including the communicating channels with the external parties in order to convey the situation updates and the corporate action plans to all relevant persons in the timely manner.
+Whereas the TISCO Group undertakes financial businesses and provides financial services to customers, the continuity of business undertaking in order not to disrupt the provision of the services to the customers is the crucial matter that the TISCO Group highly emphasizes.
+TISCO has well-developed and proactively prepared readiness of every system and process relating to the critical businesses for ascertaining the continuous business operations (Business Continuity Plan) without disruption.
+The Business Continuity Plan also covers the process for recovering the critical systems to resume their availabilities within the determined period and the other relevant contingency and backup plans including alternative site and work-from-anywhere strategy.
+The actions according to the Business Continuity Plan are subjected to be tested regularly to make all relevant business units perceive and understand their roles and responsibilities and actions required to be taken whenever disaster incurs.
+In addition, TISCO has realized the severity of several impacts that may affect the safety of employees, customers, counterparties, or other relevant parties, thereby, the Emergency Plan has been established as an integral part of the Business Continuity Plan to determine appropriate action plans for managing various emergencies exposed from external events with the primary objective to secure the safety and minimize possible losses.
+To support and enhance the efficiency of the proceeding following the Business Continuity Plan, TISCO Group has determined a communication plan and channels for communication between executives and employees including the communicating channels with the external parties to convey the situation updates and the corporate action plans to all relevant persons in a timely manner.